A Northern Cricket Frog can jump up to 5 feet--or 50 times its body length.

 Historically this species was found on Long Island, Staten Island, and in the lower Hudson River valley.
 By 1930, Long Island populations had disappeared, as had those on Staten Island by the mid 1970s (Gibbs et al. 2007).
 Cricket frogs have become extirpated from no fewer than 20 historically occupied sites since about 1900, representing a significant range contraction within the state.

-Exact causes for the cricket frog's decline in New York are not certain, but it is clear that the species cannot tolerate urbanization above some threshold.
+Exact causes for the Northern Cricket Frog's decline in New York are not certain, but it is clear that the species cannot tolerate urbanization above some threshold.
 The small body size, coupled with a vulnerable overwintering strategy and a short life span (average 4 months; max 4-5 years) makes (sub)populations highly extinction prone.
 Population size therefore fluctuates widely, and persistence at individual sites is highly variable from year to year.
 Gray and Brown (2005) outlined an extinction scenario that reflected a combination of 1) a brief adult life span; 2) small population size; 3) prolonged droughts; and 4) anthropogenic alterations of aquatic breeding habitats.
 Hecht et al. (1996) mentioned predation (by bullfrogs), overwintering mortality, landfill leachate, invasive plants, water level fluctuations, water quality, and pesticides as potential threats to viability.
 This last threat appears to be especially noteworthy since the sex ratios of cricket frogs in Illinois have been shown to be altered by several different organochlorine pesticides (Reeder et al. 1998), and sex ratios in the northern portion of the species' range appear to be male biased in comparison to those in the south.
 Furthermore, the commonly applied herbicide Atrazine has been implicated in sex ratio reversal in cricket frog populations (Reeder et al. 1998).

 The restoration of populations from extirpated sites should be a management priority.
 Since most of the extant populations occur on scattered waterbodies on private property, the implementation of any comprehensive management strategy will be difficult.